The Next Generation Life Support project develops technologies needed for humans to live and work safely and productively in space

 Bioregenerative Closed Loop Life Support

 Currently all foods consumed during spaceflight are supplied from Earth.
 Stored food represents the largest expected non-propulsion consumable mass for human spaceflight.
 For a long duration exploration mission to be truly autonomous, growing food in situ will be necessary.
 Through the biological processes of photosynthesis and transpiration, higher plants can also contribute to atmosphere revitalization and water recycling.
-This task investigates crop plants for an initial “pick-and-eat” food production system for spaceflight.
+This limited task investigates crop plants for an initial “pick-and-eat” food production system for spaceflight.

 In Situ Resource Utilization (ISRU)

 The goal of In-Situ Resource Utilization (ISRU) is to harness and utilize resources at the site of exploration, such as on the surface of Mars, to generate needed consumables rather than transporting them from Earth, thus significantly reducing the mass, cost, and risk of long duration human space exploration.
 Targeted consumables include propellants, such as oxygen, hydrogen and methane, and life support consumables, such as oxygen and water.
-This task investigates several aspects of ISRU including recovery of water from Mars regolith, the production of oxygen and methane from Mars atmosphere and mitigating issues with planetary dust.
+This limited task investigates several aspects of ISRU including recovery of water from Mars regolith, the production of oxygen and methane from Mars atmosphere and mitigating issues with planetary dust.

 |Principal Technologist||Project Manager|